MTG x TMNT

 Black/Green: Disappear

-“Disappear” is a haunting word, evoking thoughts on the ephemeral nature of… haha, just kidding; in TMT it’s tied to what may be the world’s grossest food (perhaps “Revolt” would have been fitting flavor after all).
-Food tokens are a great way to trigger Disappear (as sacrificing them does not put you back on the board), so it’s no surprise that both signpost uncommons can generate them; however a creature (?) like Ice Cream Kitty will also work as a way to trigger Disappear, as will the natural friction of combat.
-What’s the payoff?
-Putrid Pals grows from a four mana 3/3 into a four mana 5/5; Pizza Face, Gastromancer starts puking (sorry) +1/+1 counters all over the place.
-It’ll take some time and planning to pull all of this off, but it’ll be easy to win if you do.
+“Disappear” is a haunting word, evoking thoughts on the ephemeral nature of… haha, just kidding.
+In MTG TMNT, it’s tied to what may be the world’s grossest food (perhaps “Revolt” would have been a fitting flavor after all).
+Food tokens are a great way to trigger Disappear (as sacrificing them does not put you back on the board), so it’s no surprise that both signpost uncommons can generate them; however, a creature (?) like Ice Cream Kitty will also work as a way to trigger Disappear, as will the natural friction of combat.

 Red/White: Alliance

 The obvious way to trigger Alliance is to play creatures, and creatures that make extra creatures (such as Mechanized Ninja Cavalry) are great for this.
 The less obvious way is to blink your own creatures, and that’s exactly what The Neutrinos and Go Ninja Go allow you to do (and if you blink something with an “enters the battlefield effect” such as Mechanized Cavalry…).
-The payoffs on The Neutrinos and EPF Point Squad are a little less dramatic than those on Disappear cards - but they’re also far easier to trigger, and I suspect you’ll only have to do so a few times before your opponent is Alliance’d out of the game.
+The payoffs on The Neutrinos and EPF Point Squad are a little less dramatic than those on Disappear MTG TMNT cards — but they’re also far easier to trigger, and I suspect you’ll only have to do so a few times before your opponent is Alliance’d out of the game.

 Green/Blue: Mutagen

 A +1/+1 counters deck can be quite aggressive, but a Mutagen deck is not.
-The value of a Mutagen token is somewhat… incremental; however increments do build up over time.
-Start building up your Mutagen with Genghis Frog, continue with Slithering Cryptid, and then drop +1/+1 counters on an evasive or protected creature such as Punk Frogs.
-And hey, along the way you may as well do Blue/Green things like drawing cards and ramping with Lessons from Life.
+The value of a Mutagen token is somewhat… incremental.
+However, increments do build up over time.
+Start building up your Mutagen MTG TMNT card list with Genghis Frog, continue with Slithering Cryptid, and then drop +1/+1 counters on an evasive or protected creature such as Punk Frogs.

 White